tschwenger/DAX/time_intelligence.md

 	First Purchase date = MINX(RELATEDTABLE(Sale),'Sale'[Invoice Date Key])

-## Hack Prior Calculation when using non contiguous date table
+## Hack Prior Year Calculation when using non contiguous date table

+Example: your finance department uses a 13th period or q5 every fourth year or only uses 364 days a year for 3 years and 371 every third year.
+Makes no fucking sense, but finance people like cooking books.

 Note: absolutely not recommended.
 Only if you walk onto a shitstorm of a job and they fucked up the architecture of their data model